UQ-RCC/pitschi-docs/faq.md

 Instead, it syncs projects from PPMS with valid RDMs to its database.
 So if you want to have an account in the [Pitschi](pitschi.rcc.uq.edu.au) website, make sure you are in a PPMS project with valid RDM.

+# Ming's ( Hawken) comments

+Test scenarios of PPMS tracker & Pitschi in Hawken lab – Hitachi SU3500B
+1. People forget to log out when they finish the sessions:
+Suggestion: It would be great if Tracker interface has more reminding message.
+At the same time, the trainers will give more education of the clients.
+2. There is no log out confirmation when logging out:
+Suggestion: People like me get paranoid if I did not log out properly.
+Can we give a “log-out confirmation” message when logging out?
+Yes, UQ login interface does not have a log out confirmation.
+But it is not money related.
+People like me prefer there is a proper confirmation message on of log-out.
+3. More explicit explanation of FAQ:
+Suggestion: Clients will worry about their data flow.
+Can we be more specific about how pitschi handle the data, instead of just using the verb “capture”?
+4. Client A booked session from 3:00 to 5:00 PM.
+Around 5:00 PM he/she decided to carry on the characterisation till 6:00 PM.
+Later, he added the “make-up” booking “5:00 PM - 6:00 PM” around 6:00 PM.
+The row “not booked” of PPMS system did not be overruled by the later “make-up” booking.
+Question: will his data from 5:00 to 6:00 PM safely store in the local computer and his own project RDM?
+How will Pitschi response and how will billing work in this scenario?
+5. EBSD and probe will have a long-time data acquisition scenario (overnight), no CMM staff will monitor. if a client logged in and set up the parameters and log out.
+After a couple of hours, he/she came back to log in again and turn off the beam and log out.
+The real usage time will not be monitored.
+Comment: Tracker does not have a solution for this scenario.
+Can we improve it?
+6. Large dataset transferring: A and B had a back-to-back booking.
+When A need to log out at the end of session for B, how can we make sure if the data of A has been full transferred to A’s project RDM before switching to B’s RDM?
+Suggestion: The data-transfer speed need to be more explained.
+Some data can be TBs.
+Overall Comment:
+I believe our centre is meant to provide a robust system and to help the clients to acquire useful data.
+1. Probably only 1% CMM clients would make cheeky booking.
+But 99% CMM clients are general very nice clients.
+But they do make silly booking mistakes.
+The Tracker/ Pitschi need to be more tolerate and forgivable to different scenarios.
+2. Clients care about their data more than the bills.
+How to make sure their data will be safely handled is very critical for pitschi development.

 # I have an existing project in PPMS with an existing RDM.
 How do I ingest data to Pitschi ?
 The current phase of Pitschi rollout does not support existing projects.
 It means you keep doing what you have been doing.